Philip H. Lathrop

+Philip H. Lathrop, ASC (October 22, 1912 - April 12, 1995) was an American cinematographer noted for his skills with wide screen technology and detailed approach to lighting and camera placement.
+He was a notable collaborator of director Blake Edwards, working on ten of his productions between 1958 and 1971.
+He was twice nominated for the Academy Award for Best Cinematography, for The Americanization of Emily (1964) and Earthquake (1974).
+He was also a two-time Primetime Emmy Award winner.

-He was a long-time member of the ASC Board of Directors, as well as co-chairman of the ASC Awards committee.
+Lathrop was a long-time member of the ASC Board of Directors, as well as co-chairman of the ASC Awards committee.
+He received the ASC's Lifetime Achievement Award in 1992.
 He also participated in the affairs of the Academy of Motion Picture Arts and Sciences and the Academy of Television Arts and Sciences.

 Early life

 Lathrop was born in Merced, California, on October 22, 1912.
 As a child, the Universal Studios lot was his playground, where his mother was employed in the film lab.
 Lathrop became a member there in the camera department at 18-years old.
-There, he watched Gilbert Warrenton, ASC, photograph the first version of Show Boat in 1928–29.
-On the 1936 version of the film, Lathrop loaded cameras from John Mescall, ASC.
+There, he watched Gilbert Warrenton photograph the first version of Show Boat in 1928–29.
+On the 1936 version of the film, Lathrop loaded cameras from John Mescall.

-Personal life

-Lathrop had two marriages, to Molly Lathrop and Betty Jo Lathrop, and three sons, Larry, Bill and Clark.